 The Ad Agency Client Prospect List

-I am a card carrying inbound marketer.
-Most of my advertising agency clients come to me via my inbound efforts that include some decent SEO, lots of informative blog posts and SMM (Social Media Manipulation – take that S&M).
+I am a card-carrying inbound marketer.
+Most of my advertising agency clients come to me via my inbound efforts that include some decent SEO, hundreds of informative blog posts and SMM (Social Media Manipulation – take that S&M).
 This is most likely how you found this website.

 However, if your marketing an advertising agency that knows what clients it should have based on its brand position, category experience, and skills, inbound alone won’t do the trick.
 You will need to employ one or more outbound marketing techniques to directly reach those clients and their decision makers.
 You’ll do this by creating a list.
 Yes, a duh.
 But, a critical duh.
 I do not agree with the idea that B2B direct marketing is dead.
 Only DM programs that can and should be ignored are dead.